mcellteam/cellblender_tutorials/single_molecule_diffusion.rst

   line
 * Click at various locations on the time line to see the molecule state at that time
-* Click and drag in the time line to "scrub" the simulation through time
+* Click and drag in the time line to "scrub" the simulation results through time

 .. |pause| image:: ./images/single_molecule/pause.png
 .. |play| image:: ./images/single_molecule/play.png